Defect Solutions of the Non-reciprocal Cahn-Hilliard Model: Spirals and Targets

 \emph{Summary of results.}---Our central finding is that the NRCH model admits stable spiral and target defect solutions.
-Remarkably, no additional spatial inhomogeneities are needed to stabilize the targets \cite{hendrey2000}.
+Remarkably, no additional spatial inhomogeneities are needed to stabilize the targets \cite{hagan1981,hendrey2000}.
 For a given strength of non-reciprocal interactions $(\alpha)$, defect solutions with a unique asymptotic wave number $\left(\kl = C\sqrt{\alpha}\right)$ and amplitude $\left(\Rl = \sqrt{1-\kl^2}\right)$ are selected (see \cref{fig:defects}).
 As a consequence of the wave number selection, defect solutions cease to exist beyond a crossover point $\alphax = 1/C^2$.
-However, in our large-scale numerical simulations of quenched disordered states, defect solutions vanish for $\alpha$ well below $\alphax$ and we find a disorder-order transition at $\alphac \ll \alphax$ (see \cref{fig:phase} and \cref{fig:transition}).
+However, in our large-scale numerical simulations starting from disordered states, defect solutions vanish for $\alpha$ well below $\alphax$ and we find a disorder-order transition at $\alphac \ll \alphax$ (see \cref{fig:phase} and \cref{fig:transition}).
 Below $\alphac$, an initially disordered state evolves into quasi-stationary defect network with no global polar order \movie{2}.
 While both kinds of defect are stable for a given $\alpha$, defect networks exhibit a clear preference for spirals or targets.
 At small $\alpha$, we exclusively find spirals.
-As we increase $\alpha$, targets start to appear as well, and close to the transition point $\alpha \lesssim \alphac$, we find target-dominated defect networks.
+As we increase $\alpha$, targets start to appear as well, and close to the transition point $\alpha \lesssim \alphac$, we find target-dominated defect networks (see \cref{fig:transition,fig:density}).
 Above $\alphac$, we find travelling waves that show global polar order, rendered imperfect by mesoscopic fluctuations that decay with time and eventually lead to travelling bands.
-A sharp jump in the global polar order marks the onset of this transition.
+A sharp jump in the global polar order marks the onset of this transition (see \cref{fig:transition}).

 \emph{Model.}---We consider a minimal model of two conserved scalar fields $\phi_{1}\postime$ and $\phi_{2}\postime$ with non-reciprocal interactions.
 The complex scalar order parameter $\phi = \phi_1 + i \phi_2$ obeys the following non-dimensional equation \footnote{Supplemental Material available at ????.
-It includes a description of the movies, a discussion on the NRCH model and its various solutions, numerical methods and finite-size effects on the defect solutions, and Ref. \cite{cox2002}.}
+It includes a discussion on the NRCH model and its various solutions, large and small $r$ behaviour of $R(r)$ and $k(r)$, details of the numerical methods, finite-size effects on the defect solutions, and description of the movies.}